Skip to main content

 Free and open to all

 With Ocean Dreams, in the Grande Galerie de l'Évolution and the Jardin des Plantes, the public is invited on an immersive journey: from the Amazon to the Ocean, three venues become chapters of a single story.
-A photography exhibition, an exploration film festival and live encounters weave knowledge and emotion together, recalling one truth — we all belong to a single living world on our Ocean Planet.
+A photographic installation, an exploration film festival and live encounters weave knowledge and emotion together, recalling one truth — we all belong to a single living world on our Ocean Planet.

-Neptune Explorers Cinema
+• Neptune Explorers Cinema

 Ocean exploration films and stories